Kovair Advances Secure Coding Practices with Veracode Integration to Combat Cybersecurity Attacks within DevOps

 Kovair’s VSMP - Value Stream Management Platform for DevSecOps has Veracode integrated into its pipeline flows helping secure software from the start.

-SAN RAMON, CALIFORNIA, USA, December 15, 2020 /EINPresswire.com/ -- Kovair Software, one of the leaders in software tools integrations and a leading provider of value stream management platform (VSMP) solutions for enterprise IT, has improved its security posture by enforcing secure coding practices by working with Veracode, the largest global provider of application security testing (AST) solutions.
+KOLKATA, WB, INDIA, December 16, 2020 /EINPresswire.com/ -- Kovair Software, one of the leaders in software tools integrations and a leading provider of value stream management platform (VSMP) solutions for enterprise IT, has improved its security posture by enforcing secure coding practices by working with Veracode, the largest global provider of application security testing (AST) solutions.
 Kovair integrates Veracode in its industry-leading Kovair DevOps platform to allow it to launch security vulnerability assessments continuously in software lifecycle, with the necessary management dashboards required for compliance and governance.

 The Kovair VSMP DevOps platform provides enterprises with the CI/CD functionality necessary to deploy applications to any platform at scale.
 It delivers a task-based pipeline for orchestration of release activities, build & deployment of automation functions with real-time analytics, and now can launch DevSecOps functions with Veracode earlier in the development process, and continuously for new change requests.
 These pipelines are designed to meet the unique needs of implementing continuous delivery, helping companies manage applications, deployed in the heterogeneous environments like on-premise or cloud, as well within legacy applications lifecycle management (ALM to modern DevSecOps delivery.